Aliases for DEAF1 Gene

-DEAF1 (DEAF1 Transcription Factor) is a Protein Coding gene.
+DEAF1 (DEAF1, Transcription Factor) is a Protein Coding gene.
 Diseases associated with DEAF1 include mental retardation, autosomal dominant 24 and autosomal dominant non-syndromic intellectual disability.
-Among its related pathways are Epstein-Barr virus infection and Hemostasis.
+Among its related pathways are Platelet activation, signaling and aggregation and SIDS Susceptibility Pathways.
 An important paralog of this gene is RUNX1T1.

 UniProtKB/Swiss-Prot for DEAF1 Gene